Langle-code/Physics_e-portfolio/index.md

 - See how concepts apply in real-world settings
 - Understand physics applications across various fields and industries

-I aimed to see physics not only as equations—but as patterns, logic, and hidden machinery running underneath reality.
+I aimed to see physics not only as equations- but as patterns, logic, and hidden machinery running underneath reality.

 Course Outcomes:

 Course Outcome 1: Students will learn about the principles of electricity, electric charge, electric fields, and electric potential.
 Students will also learn about Coulomb's law and the concept of electric field lines.
 The module aims to build a strong foundation for understanding more complex concepts in electricity.
 Furthermore, students will explore the fundamental principles of electric circuits and Ohm's law.
 They will learn about resistance, current, and voltage, and how these elements relate to each other in a circuit.
 The module will cover Kirchhoff's laws and the calculation of equivalent resistance in series and parallel circuits.

 Course Outcome 2: Explore the basic concepts of magnetism, including magnetic fields, magnetic forces, and magnetic materials.
 Understand how magnetic fields are created and how they interact with each other.